peterheb/rembg-lambda/README.md

 ```

 Save the event with a name of your choosing, and click `Test`.
 If it succeeds,
-you'll get a bunch of indescript Base64 text back.
+you'll get a bunch of Base64 text back.
 Hooray!

 If you'd like to see the image, go to Configuration / Function URL, and click
 `Create Function URL` with `NONE` authentication. **Be aware**, you are opening